 The reason why I like this coding text editor is because of its clean UI and the already out-of-the-box integrated features such as Git integration.
 It’s also simple to customize the tool and even build new packages that extend the way you use Atom.io on your daily coding.

 Sublime Text is another popular text editor for code and it falls in the same range of easy to integrate features.
-It may be a very personal subconcious thing or simply a perception but I rather work with ATOM.io for its simple and intuitiveness.
+It may be a very personal subconscious thing or simply a perception but I rather work with ATOM.io for its simplicity and intuitiveness.
 Plus, the supporting community is larger.

 If the above didn’t make it for you, maybe this short video will:

-Bower is optimized for front-end and if multiple packages depends on a package, Bower will catch that and resolve it using a flat dependency graph.
+Bower is optimized for the front-end and if multiple packages depend on a package, Bower will catch that and resolve it using a flat dependency graph.

 Beyond that, it’s simple to install packages and pull all packages versions (from my team projects) right from your development environment.
 You can install and manage Bower right from the console, which is always a plus for me.

-It’s really simple to use – we have to tell which files needs to be ridden and with a simple command the tool will inspect it for us and generate documentation from our comments.
+It’s really simple to use – we have to tell which files need to be ridden and with a simple command, the tool will inspect it for us and generate documentation from our comments.
 Yes, certain standards have to be followed as you write your code, but it’s totally worth it.

 Another thing to consider is that it seems NetSuite will be delivering SCA components based on JS Doc.
 So you might get familiar with the architecture documentation.

 A similar tool to Jasmine is Mochajs if you would like to explore.